flemingvincent/circles/README.md

 |
 +-- components        # shared components used across the entire application
 |
 +-- config            # all the global configuration, env variables etc. get exported from here and used in the app
 |
 +-- lib               # re-exporting different libraries preconfigured for the application
 |
 +-- providers         # all of the application providers
 |
 +-- routes            # routes configuration
 |
 +-- screens           # application screens
+|
++-- stores            # global state stores
+|
++-- types             # base types used across the application
 ```

 ## Components and Styling